A Vidi Case Study

 A voice of the fans, missing a banner to rally under

-Vidi partnered with Jonathan and the SMS team to create a brand that felt as dynamic and dimensional as Magic history itself.
-We approached the project like fans, not vendors—speaking the language of basketball, culture, and the mythology of Orlando hoops.
+Vidi partnered with Jonathan, Kevin, and the SMS team to create a brand that felt as dynamic and dimensional as the official Magic brand itself.
+We approached the project as fans speaking the language of basketball, culture, and the mythology of Orlando hoops.

 What We Saw